-COUN 622L Clinical Rehabilitation Counseling 3 Credits
+Clinical Rehabilitation Counseling

-This course provides specialized counseling knowledge and skills for the rehabilitation counseling of those individuals who have a serious and persistent DSM diagnosis (i.e., schizophrenia, schizoaffective disorder, bipolar disorder, major depressive disorder, obsessive-compulsive disorder, disorder, attention deficit hyperactivity disorder, and autism).
+This course provides specialized counseling knowledge and skills for the rehabilitation counseling of those individuals who have a serious and persistent DSM diagnosis (i.e., schizophrenia, schizoaffective disorder, bipolar disorder, major depressive disorder, panic disorder, obsessive-compulsive disorder, attention deficit hyperactivity disorder, and autism).
 Students will learn the philosophical and empirical bases of psychiatric rehabilitation, including an overview of the consumer movement, treatment programming models, servicesystem issues, multicultural and global issues, consultation practices, and current research on serious and chronic DSM disorders and their treatment.